Caregiving Statistics: What They Reveal About Mobility and Aging in Place

 Caregiving tasks encompass various responsibilities and activities that caregivers undertake to support their care recipients.
 Here are some statistics related to caregiving tasks:

-- 41% of caregiving recipients need assistance with mobility, such as getting out of beds and chairs, 31% need help with dressing, and 22% require aid with toileting (2019).
+- 47% of caregiving recipients need assistance with getting in and out of beds and chairs, 38% need help with dressing, and 24% require aid with incontinence management (2025).

-- Caregivers providing care to a spouse/partner are more frequently involved in medical/nursing tasks (72%) than other caregivers (56%).
-Additionally, caregivers who live with their recipients are more likely to assist with medical/nursing tasks (70%) than those who do not live together (49%) (2020).
+- Caregivers providing care to a spouse/partner are more frequently involved in medical/nursing tasks (70%) than other caregivers (62%) (2025).

 Caregiver Age